-The is our pick for the “Best Resin 3D Printer of Fall 2018”.
-Check out our review to find out why it is simply the best SLA printer right now.
+The is our summer 2019 pick for the “Best Resin 3D Printer”.
+Check out our review to find out why it was the best SLA 3D printer at this time.

 Formlabs holds the number 1 position for several years now.
 At $3,500 / €3,925, their flagship 3D printer Form 2 doesn’t come cheap.
 But it’s a fraction of the price you would pay for a 3D Systems ProJet 6000 HD.